Dodge M37

-The Dodge M37 -ton 4x4 truck (G741) was Dodge's follow-up to their successful WC Series from World War II.
-Introduced in 1951, it was used extensively by the United States armed forces during the Korean war.
-In the 1970s, they were replaced by the Commercial Off The Shelf (COTS) based -ton trucks Kaiser M715 (late 1960s), and Dodge's M880/M890 series (1970s).
+The Dodge M37 was a 3/4-ton 4x4 truck developed for service in the United States military as a successor to the widely used Dodge-built WC Series introduced during World War II.
+Put into service in 1951, it served in a variety of configurations in frontline duty in the Korean War and Vietnam War before being replaced by two commercial off the shelf (COTS) based 1 1/4-ton trucks: the Kaiser M715 (introduced in 1967 and supplied through 1969) and the Dodge M880/M890 series (in the 1970s).

+It bore the designation (G741), and after its military phase-out was both put into domestic Federal government agency use and auctioned to civilians in the U.S., and adopted by foreign militaries.

 History

-Six prototypes of the vehicle were produced in early-to-mid 1950 based on the WC series Dodge vehicles used in World War II, with the first pre-production pilot vehicle rolling off the assembly line on 14 December 1950.
-Many of the components on the M37 are similar or identical to the World War II vehicle and many deficiencies of the previous series were corrected in the M37.
+Many of the components on the M37 are similar or identical to the Dodge-built World War II WC series vehicles, and many deficiencies of the WC series were corrected in the M37.
 Notably, a conventional pickup truck style bed replaced the platform on the World War II vehicle, simplifying production.
-There was significant drivetrain and powerplant commonality with the WDX series civilian Power Wagons.
-The M37 shared no sheet metal with the WDX Power Wagon.
+There was significant drivetrain and powerplant commonality with the immediate postwar WDX series civilian Power Wagons, but no sheet metal was shared.
+Six WC-based prototype W37s were produced in early-to-mid 1950, with the first pre-production pilot vehicle rolling off the assembly line on 14 December 1950.

-Production of the M37 began in earnest in January 1951, with approximately 11,000 vehicles made by the end of that year.
+In total some 115,000 Dodge M37s were produced between 1951 and 1968.
+Manufacture of the M37 began in earnest in January 1951, with approximately 11,000 vehicles made by the end of that year.
 By mid-1954 63,000 of the vehicles had been produced.
 In 1958 a number of modifications to the design resulted in the new vehicles being designated as M37B1.
 From mid-1958 until the end of production 47,600 M37B1 vehicles were produced.
 Approximately 4,500 Canadian M37CDNs were also produced between 1951 and 1955.
-These vehicles continued in service worldwide in the Israeli and Greek militaries.
+M37s continued in service worldwide in the Israeli and Greek militaries.

-In total, between 1951 and 1968, some 115,000 Dodge M37s were produced.
-From 1968 onwards, the U.S. military replaced them with the M-715 family of vehicles, which saw service in the Vietnam War.
-Although these were higher (1 or five-quarter ton) rated, they were militarized "commercial off-the-shelf" (or 'COTS') trucks – and the Kaiser Jeep M715s were considered underpowered and fragile, compared to the purpose-built Dodge M37 tactical trucks they were built to replace.
-Starting 1976, the U.S. military went back to Dodges, when the M715s were replaced by the Dodge M880 series, again a -ton militarized COTS truck.

-It was common in the 1970 and 1980s to encounter these vehicles in government auctions.
-Many of the vehicles were transferred to civilian agencies and some are still in use today in rural areas.
-They were out of significant military service by the late 1970s, replaced by the M715 and M880 series.